l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

     $ vagrant docker-run vertxdev-src -- git clone https://github.com/vert-x/vertx-examples.git

-Once cloned, the source code will be available in both the container and the main host this time.
-Therefore we have direct access to it and can edit files:
+Once cloned, the source code will be available in both the container and the main host.
+Therefore we have direct access and can edit files:

 	$ cd vertx-examples/src/raw/java/httphelloworld/
 	$ sed -i '' 's/Hello World/I m in a docker container and I feel good/' HelloWorldServer.java

-And test the result:
+To test the application run `vagrant up`:

 	$ cd -
 	$ vagrant up
 	$ curl localhost:8080
 	I m in a docker container and I feel good

-### Running a graphical applications within a Docker container

-## Conclusions

-Fig
-Other Docker usages
-And if Bill Gates too talks about containers